 By Scott Ross

 When asked to name my favorite novel, I am never certain how to answer.
-Do I chose The Adventures of Huckleberry Finn for its sparkling vernacular, its unerring narrative voice, its rich humor (and equally rich horror) and the masterly fashion in which it confronts, head on, the essential hypocrisy of American racism?
+Do I choose The Adventures of Huckleberry Finn for its sparkling vernacular, its unerring narrative voice, its rich humor (and equally rich horror) and the masterly fashion in which it confronts, head on, the essential hypocrisy of American racism?
 Perhaps The Great Gatsby for its crystalline prose and absolute evocation of its era?
 Or Bleak House, for its panoramic narrative, satirical brilliance and aching humanity?
 Maybe Ragtime for its astonishing style and sweeping vision?
 Or Beloved for the stunning poetry of its prose and its unblinking fantasia on the profoundest issue facing a nation willing to build itself on one person’s right to own another?
 Possibly To Kill a Mockingbird for its unsentimental view of childhood, its unflinching portrait of bigotry, its correspondingly glowing depiction (and defense) of decency and its unique position as the only novel of a born writer?
 Perhaps The Eighth Day or The Magnificent Ambersons or East of Eden for their respective depictions of American families in flux, their understated irony and their expansiveness of heart?
 Or, if we stretch the word to embrace a collection of related stories, might I not suggest Goodbye to Berlin for the way its lepidopterist author pins its squirming, restive characters firmly to an irrevocable delineation of time and place?

 No. I can’t decide.
 Ask me instead which novels I’ve read most often.
 That’s a much easier one.
 MASH probably heads the list, for reasons I’m not entirely sure of.
 But I’ve read it at least a half-dozen times since the age of 14, and always with great joy.
 Still, the pseudonymous Richard Hooker’s episodic collection of dark comic sketches from Korea, whatever its pleasures, pales next to Muriel Spark’s magnificent mainstay The Prime of Miss Jean Brodie.
 Know its characters, and its slight, impressionistic plot as well as you might from a previous reading, or from either the play or the famous movie (or indeed the seven-part British miniseries) made from it and this slim, slightly autobiographical tapestry continues to delight from inauspicious beginning to unforgettable end, each successive reading over time revealing more of its perfectly pitched tone, its striking manipulation of the temporal, its ironic (but never bitter) detachment, and the mellifluous, biting (but never savage) dialogue of which Spark was long a past-mistress.

-This is Brodie as I first knew her, in a flea-market purchase from around 1976, a 1969 Penguin movie tie-in whose stark back-cover warning (“For copyright reasons this edition is not for sale in the U.S.A.”) made this 15 year-old tremble slightly and wonder if, in buying it, I was transgressing international law.
+This is Brodie as I first knew her, in a flea-market purchase from around 1976, a 1969 Penguin movie tie-in whose stark back-cover warning (“For copyright reasons this edition is not for sale in the U.S.A.”) made this 15-year-old tremble slightly and wonder if, in buying it, I was transgressing international law.
 I was drawn to it, not for its relation to a movie I had still to see (or a television series that was yet to air) but because a favorite local director had mounted a splendid high school production of the play that season.

 Brodie, perhaps appropriately for a novel whose center is not so much eccentricity but sexual jealousy, is in a curious way represented by two sets of women: One literary, the other histrionic.
 First of course, Muriel Spark, who bequeathed Miss Brodie to the world (and who based her to a large degree on a certain Miss Kay, her own teacher at, as Jean Brodie would note, “an impressionable age.”)
 Next, Jay Presson Allen, who adapted the book for the stage and who would later transmogrify her own adaptation into film.